ericwq/gskills/docs/wrappers.md

 ### Priority locality balancer

-Upon receives the EDS update, `edsBalancerImpl.handleEDSResponse()` creates balancer group for each priority locality and adds balancer for each group.
+Upon receives the EDS update, `edsBalancerImpl.handleEDSResponse()` creates one balancer group for each priority locality and adds balancers for each group.

 ![xDS protocol: 7](../images/images.015.png)

 For each priority, a new balancer group is created.

 - `ccPriorityWrapper` is created by `edsImpl.ccWrapperWithPriority()`, `ccPriorityWrapper` is of type `edsBalancerWrapperCC`.
+- From [EDS balancer](#eds-balancer), `edsBalancerImpl.cc` field is of type `ccWrapper`.
+- `edsBalancerWrapperCC.ClientConn` is of type `ccWrapper`.
 - `stateAggregator` is created by `weightedaggregator.New()`, `stateAggregator` is of type `Aggregator`.
+- `balancerGroupWithConfig.bg` is of type `BalancerGroup`.
 - `balancerGroupWithConfig.bg.cc` field is of type `edsBalancerWrapperCC`.
 - `balancerGroupWithConfig.stateAggregator.cc` field is of type `edsBalancerWrapperCC`.